 - multiple births.
 If you already have one child or no children, you will get a child element for all the children in a multiple birth which happens on or after 6 April 2017; if you have two or more children already, you will not get a child element for the first child of the multiple birth, but you will for the others.

 - young parents You can get a child element for a child born to a child or young person for whom you are responsible, even if you already have more than one child.
+These children don’t count towards the two child limit, so you can also get a child element for at least two other children.

 - non-consensual conception You can get a child element for a third or subsequent child if the child was conceived in circumstances to which you did not agree by choice, or weren’t able to agree to.
 You must not be living at the same address as the other parent.
 Circumstances where you weren’t able to agree could include a relationship which involved controlling behaviour which caused you serious harm or distress, or put you in fear of violence.
 HMRC or the DWP will make a decision about this based on evidence from an approved person or where there has been a criminal conviction or a criminal injuries award.